taocpp/PEGTL/doc/Rule-Reference.md

 * in namespace `tao::pegtl::icu::utf32_be` for big-endian UTF-32 encoded inputs, and
 * in namespace `tao::pegtl::icu::utf32_le` for little-endian UTF-32 encoded inputs.

-It is necessary to manually include the header with the rules for the required encoding.

-The same conventions and limitations apply as for the [Unicode rules](#unicode-rules).
+To use these rules it is necessary to provide an include path to the ICU library, to link the application against `libicu`, and to manually include one or more of the following header files:

+* `tao/pegtl/contrib/icu/utf8.hpp`
+* `tao/pegtl/contrib/icu/utf16.hpp`
+* `tao/pegtl/contrib/icu/utf32.hpp`

+The convenience ICU rules are supplied for all properties found in ICU version 4.4.
+Users of later versions can manually create specialisations of the basic rules for additional enumeration values found in those later versions of the ICU library.

-### Basic Rules
+### Basic ICU Rules

 Each of the above namespaces provides two basic rules for matching binary properties and property value matching for enum properties.